The Metatron Project: A Vision for Security

 Jerusalem >>

-A tri-zone solution: Israeli, Palestinian, and International governance in the sacred city.
+An international governance model balancing Israeli, Palestinian, and global interests in the sacred city.

 06